How to Convert Your Mental Health Practice to Telehealth in 5 Days or Less

 Step 2: Set up the infrastructure for holding remote client sessions

 Once you are committed to making the transition, where do you start?
 How do you make your existing tools work for you and what new tools or processes do you need to consider?

 - Video conferencing: What platform should you use?
-While HIPAA compliance is an essential consideration for long-term implementation, for the immediate term, HHS requirements have been temporarily relaxed to ensure providers can maintain care with their clients.
 There are many platforms to choose from and it’s easy to get lost in evaluating the plethora of tools available to you.
-The most important considerations for your immediate platform are call quality and ease of use for both the provider and client.
-A popular choice for practices is to get started with HIPAA-compliant Zoom as a near-term video conferencing platform, allowing them to get their telehealth program up and running quickly.
+The most important considerations for your platform are HIPAA compliance, call quality, and ease of use for both the provider and client.
+Valant has a secure telehealth platform that allows practices to get their telehealth program up and running quickly.

 - Online assessments: You’ll need a mechanism to set up your clinical assessments remotely.
 Make sure you are familiar with how this function works in your EHR or you may consider adopting an EHR system that supports this function.
 With Valant, clinical history forms and measures can be sent to your patients through the Patient Portal to enable them to fill out from home.
 Clinicians are then able to review these responses and pull them into their notes at the time of session.

 - Intake paperwork & e-signatures: Ensure you have the ability to collect digital signatures on the intake paperwork.
 If your EHR does not offer this functionality, you may need to consider a standalone, HIPAA-compliant e-signature solution such as SignNow or IntakeQ.
 Valant offers customers a solution through a partnership with HelloSign.